Monster Family: Plot

-In Egypt, the family has another argument culminating in them all walking off in different directions: Fay meets Imhotep who believes her to be beautiful, and wants to take over the world with her help.
+In Egypt, the family has another argument culminating in them all walking off in different directions: Fay meets Imhotep who believes her to be beautiful and wants to take over the world with her help.
 Max finds a hotel where all the guests are scared of him, and Frank rescues a group of supermodels who take him back to their hotel - the same one Max is at.

-Emma is once again consumed by bloodlust, and once again rescued by Dracula.
+Emma is once again consumed by bloodlust and is once again rescued by Dracula.
 Despite being tempted by him again she still misses her family, who appears in the castle after a repentant Baba Yaga transports them there.
 Renfield explains Dracula's plan to shoot a giant snowball into the Sun, killing all life apart from vampires who do not need the sun to survive.
 While Dracula is in his Lazarus pool which ensures his youth, the family plans to add holy water to it, killing him, but he overpowers them.
 Realizing they need to work together and are happy to be together the curse is broken and they all turn back to human form.
-With the help of Renfield and the servant bats they trap Dracula between beams of sunlight and freeze him with his snowflake weapon.
+With the help of Renfield and the servant bats, they trap Dracula between beams of sunlight and freeze him with his snowflake weapon.

 The Wishbones return home, and their circumstances change.
 Frank stands up for himself at work after putting a photo of their family adventure and the frozen Dracula on his desk, Max's bully has realised the error of his ways and befriends him, and Fay meets a nerd in a knight's costume at a costume party that Emma throws at home.
 Baba Yaga, Renfield, and the three bats crash the party.
 The family takes another photo together, showing their happiness.